Google Finance Portfolio Tracker: Complete 2026 Guide

 • 📊 Portfolio Value & Performance: See total value, cost basis, and overall return, plus compare your results to indices like the S&P 500.

-3️⃣ Hidden Limitations for Serious Investors
+3️⃣ Hidden Limitations for Retail Investors

 • ⌨️ Manual Data Entry Only: Every buy or sell must be typed in no automatic broker or bank sync, so multi-account upkeep quickly becomes tedious and error-prone.